dmail-front/diapo/README.md

 # diapo
-Proof of concept of the most simple diaporama ever
+Skeleton of a very simple diaporama